mathmakgakpak/art2see/ReadMe.md

 - discord bot for verifications
 - owop archivizer bot (it can be used for thumbnails)
 ### frontend:
+- colors/styles...
+I can't make things look good so I would be grateful if someone would help with it
+  - You can find styles in src/A2NStyles.css
 - connection with the server (part of protocol)
 - option to not publicize coordinates
 ### after it is in a working state